 Even if time has elapsed between the payment and the moment of realization, you should still report it to your bank.
 They will put in place any necessary steps to get your money back, or they will alert the relevant authorities of the theft.

 What have we learned?

 The spread of COVID-19 has led to a wave of panic that scammers will try to capitalize on.
 However, you will be better at recognizing what a potential Coronavirus-related fraud looks like, and less likely to fall victim to any of them.
-From our side, Ria’s data security team works around the clock to ensure your money transfers and data are safe.
-You can read more about how we mitigate risk here.
+From our side, Ria’s data security team works around the clock to mitigate risk, ensuring your money transfers and data are safe.
 We’re in this together.
 Stay safe.